Post job

 A classroom assistant is responsible for monitoring the class activities and the students' learning progress under the command of a head instructor.
 Classroom assistants help the teachers in conducting engaging learning activities, creating comprehensive lesson plans, and gathering educational materials to support the students' needs.
 They take the initiative on observing the class when the teacher is away, leaving them activities to work on as the teacher instructed.
 A classroom assistant must have excellent communication and organization skills, as they also serve as a liaison between the students and the teacher for inquiries and concerns.

-There are some key differences in responsibilities as well.
-For example, a substitute teachers aide responsibilities require skills like "k-12," "teacher aides," "student learning," and "autistic children."
+There are some key differences in the responsibilities of each position.
+For example, substitute teachers aide responsibilities require skills like "k-12," "teacher aides," "student learning," and "autistic children."
 Meanwhile a typical classroom assistant has skills in areas such as "photocopying," "child care," "first aid training," and "applied behavior analysis."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Paraeducators' primary role is to provide students with extra guidance and support outside or inside the classroom.
 They are also called paraprofessional educators or teaching assistants who are expected to support teachers.
 In small group activities, they take the lead permitting teachers to help their students in many ways.
 The necessary skills required include organization, intellectual curiosity, and being calm.
 They should also be creative, a team player, and knowledgeable.
 A bachelor's degree in education is also a necessity for this job.

-But both careers also use different skills, according to real substitute teachers aide resumes.
-While substitute teachers aide responsibilities can utilize skills like "teacher aides," "pre-k," "autistic children," and "lunch room," some para educators use skills like "student performance," "math," "kindergarten," and "school administration."
+Each career also uses different skills, according to real substitute teachers aide resumes.
+While substitute teachers aide responsibilities can utilize skills like "teacher aides," "pre-k," "autistic children," and "lunch room," para educators use skills like "student performance," "math," "kindergarten," and "school administration."

 An education paraprofessional's role is to carry out support tasks for a teacher in a school setting.
 They are responsible for creating learning materials such as visual aids and presentations, participating in devising lesson plans and assessment methods, grading and evaluating student performances, and even maintaining order in the classroom.
 There are also instances where they must assist students who are having difficulties catching up with the lessons.
 Furthermore, an education paraprofessional may also teach under the supervision of a more experienced educator.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from substitute teachers aides resumes, they are more likely to have skills like "k-12," "teacher aides," "pre-k," and "student learning."
-But a education paraprofessional might have skills like "autism," "math," "instructional support," and "kindergarten."
+The required skills of the two careers differ considerably.
+For example, substitute teachers aides are more likely to have skills like "k-12," "teacher aides," "pre-k," and "student learning."
+But a education paraprofessional is more likely to have skills like "autism," "math," "instructional support," and "kindergarten."

-Education paraprofessionals are known to earn similar educational levels when compared to substitute teachers aides.
-Additionally, they're 3.1% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.
+Education paraprofessionals earn the highest salary when working in the finance industry, where they receive an average salary of $31,602.
+Comparatively, substitute teachers aides have the highest earning potential in the education industry, with an average salary of $27,274.education paraprofessionals typically earn similar educational levels compared to substitute teachers aides.
+Specifically, they're 3.1% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.

 Aides are personal employees of their clients who commonly have health issues that render them unable to do certain tasks.
 They help out their clients with activities they may need assistance in.
 They may do personal errands such as grocery shopping, cleaning, and cooking.
 They also provide care for their clients by helping them bathe, dress, brush their teeth, and other personal hygiene activities.
 Aides also help their clients walk, sit, and eat if their clients' motor functions are compromised.
 Aides are expected to be patient, caring, and trustworthy.